poetabdullah/Paper-Defect-Detection-and-Classification/README.md

 - **Convolutional Neural Networks (CNNs):** Despite efforts, achieved only 38% test accuracy, indicating need for improvement.
 - **Combined Models:** Achieved 90% train and 81% test accuracy by combining SVM, logistic regression, and Naive Bayes.

+Refer to this link to get the models: https://huggingface.co/AbdullahImran/Paper-Defect-Detection

 ### Defect Localization

 - **Visualization:** Used trained models to visualize defects on paper samples.